-Five ways to keep your home secure while on holiday
+Keeping your home safe while you're on holiday

-Preparing for a well-earned holiday is an exciting time, but you shouldn’t let it get in the way of ensuring your house is secure in your absence.
+Preparing for a well-earned holiday is an exciting time, but you shouldn’t let that get in the way of making sure your house is secure while you’re away.

 Install an alarm

-With a burglar alarm fitted, you’ve already deterred countless potential crooks from breaking in.
-Be sure that your alarm is visible from the pavement – when a thief sees that tell-tale system from the streets, all but the most determined will move on to an easier target.
-After all, no burglar wants to get caught, and the risk of setting off a loud alarm for all and sundry to hear just isn’t worth the effort.
+With a burglar alarm fitted, you’ve already scared off potential criminals.
+Make sure that your alarm is visible from the footpath – that way when a thief spots it from the streets they’re much more likely to move on.
+After all, they won’t want to get caught and the risk of setting off a loud alarm just isn’t worth the effort.
 Modern alarms are typically linked to a security service, so when set off, help isn’t far away.
 You could also explore getting smart security cameras that you can monitor on your phone.
 These can start from $100, with battery powered options if you want the flexibility of taking them with you.

 Be smart with lights